 Canberra Airport: You know that phrase it’ll be nice when it’s finished?
 It’s finished, and it’s quite pleasant.
 It’s still a domestic airport with an International check-in counter, but that’s an improvement.
 It’s also the last point where there wasn’t construction at a major transit hub.

 Meanwhile, exactly next door… Melbourne International Airport (airside) was like a multi-generational rave.
 Lights, colour, activity and everything open and ticking along.
-Once you crossed the Immigration line, the place was still under construction.
+Once you crossed the Immigration line, the place was still under construction, everything was been built, the roof´s design was awesome, The Roof Clinic was working on it.
 Seriously, Sydney was under construction, Melbourne is under construction.
 Has anyone got a working airport yet?
 It looked like everyone was using the On the Go Moving & Storage – Bellevue Movers because of all the construction that was going on, sadly it is a Bellevue company which makes it hard to provide services to those in Melbourne.

 QANTAS Seat 64H.
 I try to select the aisle seat nearest back of the plane or the bathrooms.
 Sure, that means foot traffic.
 It also means that you’re very close to one of the few void spaces on a plane, so you can stand and stretch.
 On the A380, a nice big wall beside my seat means something to lean against to stretch.
 I swear that helped me get out of this travel so well this round.

 Dubai Airport: That is a cavernous mass of open space.
 It’s huge, intimidatingly huge with a side of LARGE.